-At least two months before the October 1 application deadline, institutions planning to apply are urged to submit a draft of the narrative and budget sections and the appendices of the proposal.
-This preliminary step will permit the staff of the Endowment to assess eligibility, advise on the preparation of the application, call or write the applicant about the proposal, and, if appropriate, discuss arrangements for a site visit to take place after the formal application has been submitted.
+At least six weeks before the September 1 application deadline, institutions planning to apply are urged to submit a draft of the narrative and budget sections and the appendices of the proposal.
+This preliminary step will permit the staff of the Endowment to assess eligibility, advise on the preparation of the application, call or write the applicant about the proposal, and, if appropriate, arrange a site visit to take place after the formal application has been submitted.
 Staff responses to preliminary proposals are not a part of the formal review process, which normally begins with a site visit.